 Heart Disease: Silent Killer of Women in the U.S.

-Heart disease gets less attention, yet is even more prevalent among women.
+Heart disease gets less attention than breast cancer, yet is even more prevalent among women.
 One in four U.S. women will die from complications of heart disease, making it the leading killer of women in the country.
 We’ll take a look at how heart disease affects women, how it is treated, and what steps women can take to reduce their risk.

 What Causes CHD?

 CHD generally starts with damage to the lining of the arteries.
-Smoking and second hand smoke, high blood pressure, insulin resistance—or diabetes that results in high amounts of sugar in the blood, high amounts of certain fats and cholesterol in the blood, and blood vessel inflammation can all contribute to arterial damage.
+Smoking and second-hand smoke, high blood pressure, insulin resistance, or diabetes can all contribute to arterial damage.

-- Diabetes and Prediabetes: High blood sugar levels associated with diabetes and prediabetes can cause plaque build-up in the arteries, which can lead to CHD over time.
+- Diabetes and Prediabetes: High blood sugar levels associated with diabetes and prediabetes can cause plaque build-up in the arteries.
+Unfortunately, this can lead to CHD over time.

 - Smoking: Smoking any amount of tobacco or exposure to secondhand smoke.